vita-epfl/s-attack/README.md

 ### For citation:
 ```
+@InProceedings{bahari2025certified,
+    author    = {Bahari, Mohammadhossein and Saadatnejad, Saeed and Askari Farsangi, Amirhossein and Moosavi-Dezfooli, Seyed-Mohsen and Alahi, Alexandre},
+    title     = {Certified Human Trajectory Prediction},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    year      = {2025},
+}

 @InProceedings{bahari2022sattack,
     author    = {Bahari, Mohammadhossein and Saadatnejad, Saeed and Rahimi, Ahmad and Shaverdikondori, Mohammad and Shahidzadeh, Amir-Hossein and Moosavi-Dezfooli, Seyed-Mohsen and Alahi, Alexandre},
     title     = {Vehicle trajectory prediction works, but not everywhere},
     booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
     year      = {2022},
 }

 @article{saadatnejad2022sattack,
      author = {Saeed Saadatnejad and Mohammadhossein Bahari and Pedram Khorsandi and Mohammad Saneian and Seyed-Mohsen Moosavi-Dezfooli and Alexandre Alahi},
      title = {Are socially-aware trajectory prediction models really socially-aware?},